rareyesdev/react-template/README.md

 ## Webpack

 ### Webpack Dev Server
 To make WDS visible to other devices in the network we need to specify `devServer.host` using computer's name/IP.
-One solution is to use `require('os').hostname().toLowerCase()`
+One solution is to use `0.0.0.0` or `require('os').hostname().toLowerCase()` but the last one will not allow opening the page in `localhost`

 ### Optimizations